Nifrec/temman/README.md

         then the copy of the symbolic link targets the new copy of that file.

 ## Ideas for improvements
+More advanced successors of Temman could consider the following improvements (these are currently *not* scheduled to be implemented in Temman):
 * Make Temman use git to implement more careful variants of its `push` and `pull` actions, that can also pull changes to the local part of a template.